-Big data have been in use by government institutes for forecasting weather patterns, discovering seismic activities that predict earthquakes and preparing descriptive reports.
-It has been in use by the economists to stimulate economic growth.
-Big data mining is the patterns in the data that are normally not looked by the users.
-These unlooked data also lead to several important information which can make decision-making smooth.
+Big data has been in use by government institutes for forecasting weather patterns, discovering seismic activities that predicts earthquakes and preparing descriptive reports.
+It has been in use by the Economists to stimulate economic growth.

+Big data mining is the patterns in the data that is normally not looked by the users.
+This unlooked data also leads to several important informations which can make decision-making smooth.

-Big data are used in health insurance for predicting customer dissatisfaction through speech to text data from call center recordings (Devenport & Dyche, 2013).
+Big data is used in health insurance for predicting customer dissatisfaction through speech to text data from call center recordings (Devenport & Dyche, 2013).
 Several retail banks have focused on exploiting big data at times of financial crisis for doing a better job.

-LinkedIn has used big data and data scientists to develop product features and product offerings.
+Linked In has used big data and data scientists to develop product features and product offerings.
 This has helped the consumers as well as the companies to make decisions about the product.

-Google has constantly developed new products and services that have big data algorithms for search.
-Most of the companies are master's in developing standard reports and multidimensional reports through big data analytics.
-In many companies, big data are directly focused on products, services and customers.
+Google have constantly developed new products and services that have big data algorithms for search.
+Most of the companies are masters in developing standard reports and multidimensional reports through big data analytics.
+In many companies, big data is directly focused on products, services and customers.
 Senior managers have used predictive analytics as the next step in data analytics.

-Big data not only allow knowledge discovery efforts but also need to promote them.
+Big data not only allows knowledge discovery efforts but also they need to promote them.
 The sooner the business executives understand the value of knowledge discovery the better competitor they become.
-This can lead to high-level innovations and high rewards.
+This can lead to high level innovations and high rewards.